 Construction impacts will be limited to a 50-foot wide corridor along the proposed pipeline, 20 feet of that 50 feet only to be used for light vehicle access, pipe welding, and soil side-casting.
-The construction corridor width, and therefore temporary impacts, will be limited to a 30 feet at all wetland and waterbody crossings.
+Temporary impacts will be limited to a 30-foot wide corridor at wetland and waterbody crossings.

-A site location map is provided as Attachment 4.
+A site location map is provided as Attachment 2.